Easily create your own astonishing brand identity with PixTeller free online animated logo maker.

-There are various types of designers around us, for example, fashion designers, graphic designers, real- estate designers (known as architects), etc. these designers are further classified according to their specialized fields, for example under the broader umbrella of a graphic design are logo designers, layout designers, etc.
+There are various types of designers around us, such as fashion, graphic, real-estate designers (known as architects), etc. These designers are further classified according to their specialized fields.
+For example, under the broader umbrella of a graphic design are logo designers, layout designers, etc.

 Now, while we are discussing the differences between the two, let's also have a look at the similarities: